MohamedAli23488/intro-to-api-testing-playwright-2/README.md

 | Delete order with API Key more than 16 digits | `400:Bad Request` |
 | Delete order with empty API Key               | `400:Bad Request` |

-# Get request (Login with username and password) checklist
+# Get request (Login with username and password) checklist.
 | Test Scenario                                  | Response Code               |
 |------------------------------------------------|-----------------------------|
 | Login with valid username and password         | `200:Success`               |